NDepend Blog

 They are not tiers.
 And they do not require that all layers are physically separated.
 Additionally, layers don’t concern themselves with how your files are organized.
 (Though you probably should.)

-How Does That Help Me?
+How Does Layered Architecture Help Me?

 There are some non-trivial benefits to organizing your logical structure into layers.